yixuanhuang04/yixuanhuang04.github.io/_pages/about.md

 - Developed a CNN and ResNet18 pipeline to perform automatic classification of pathology slides, achieving balanced slide-level accuracy above 80% on multiple tasks.
 - Designed and executed a model distillation workflow: fine-tuned a large language model using slide-level metadata, achieving efficient transfer of contextual slide features to downstream classification tasks.

+**Electronic Password Lock System**

+- Designed and implemented an electronic password lock system using FPGA for secure access control.
+- Used multi-state federation management.
+- Can reset the password and unlock the door with the password.
+This project can be applied to smart door locks, etc.

+**Digital Baseband Transmission System Simulation**

+- Designed an ideal low-pass and raised cosine filtering system to construct a baseband transmission model that satisfies zero inter-symbol interference (ISI) conditions.
+- Analyzed and visualized the system response in both time and frequency domains to validate filtering properties.
+- Introduced Gaussian white noise and used eye diagrams to evaluate its impact on signal quality at the receiver.
+- Developed a complete digital baseband communication simulation platform supporting signal processing visualization and noise analysis.

+**Frequency-Domain Analysis of Discrete-Time Signals and Systems 2024**
+- Implemented Discrete Fourier Transform (DFT) and Inverse DFT (IDFT) algorithms to perform frequency-domain analysis of discrete signals.
+- Sampled continuous signals and investigated how sampling periods influence spectral characteristics.
+- Explored system causality and stability through frequency-domain perspectives, deepening theoretical understanding.
+- Built an offline analysis platform for frequency-domain signal processing and visualization.

+**Multi-Functional Quiz Buzzer System**

+- Designed and implemented an 8-channel quiz buzzer system with a countdown timer, using digital circuits, including logic gates and flip-flops.
+- Used state machine planning to make decisions and prioritize.
+- Used this buzzer system in a classroom quiz competition and it worked well.

 **Electronic Music Box**

 - Designed and fabricated an electronic music box that mimics the appearance of a vinyl record player, featuring music and light circuits, with a fully designed PCB layout created using *Altium Designer*.